Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Acknowledgments

 \section{Acknowledgments}

-Authors thanks G. J. Milburn, R. L. Mann, M. J. Bremner, A. Manatuly, K. Modi, D. Braak, J. F. Ralph, and D.~W.~Berry for useful discussions.
+Authors thanks G. J. Milburn, R. L. Mann, M. J. Bremner, T. Srivipat, K. Modi, D. Braak, J. F. Ralph, and D.~W.~Berry for useful discussions.
 Numerical simulations are realised using a Python library, called QuanGuru~\cite{QuanGuru}, developed in our group at UTS.
 The data and the Python code that support the findings of this study are available from the corresponding authors upon reasonable request.

-This work has been funded by the Australian Research Council Future Fellowship of N.K.L.
-(FT170100399).
-C.K. and F.H. acknowledge the supports from UTS President's scholarship, international research scholarship, and Sydney Quantum Academy.
-J.P.D acknowledges support from the University of Technology Sydney, Chancellor's Postdoctoral Research Fellowship (UTS, CPRDF).
-L.M.S. acknowledges support from the Austrian Science Fund (FWF): P 33741-N. P.H. acknowledges support from Provincia Autonoma di Trento, the ERC Starting Grant StrEnQTh (project ID 804305), the Google Research Scholar Award ProGauge.
+This work has been funded by the Australian Research Council Future Fellowship of N.K.L.\ (FT170100399) and Discovery Project (DP210101367).
+C.K., A.M.\ and F.H.\ acknowledge the supports from UTS President's scholarship, international research scholarship, and Sydney Quantum Academy.
+J.P.D.\ acknowledges support from the University of Technology Sydney, Chancellor's Postdoctoral Research Fellowship (UTS, CPRDF).
+L.M.S.\ acknowledges support from the Austrian Science Fund (FWF): P 33741-N. P.H.\ acknowledges support from Provincia Autonoma di Trento, the ERC Starting Grant StrEnQTh (project ID 804305), the Google Research Scholar Award ProGauge.
 This project has benefited from Q@TN, the joint lab between University of Trento, FBK-Fondazione Bruno Kessler, INFN-National Institute for Nuclear Physics and CNR- National Research Council.
-M.H. and P.Z. both acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, under grant agreements No.~853443 and No.~817482 (Pasquans), respectively.
-M.H. also acknowledges support by the Deutsche Forschungsgemeinschaft (DFG) via the Gottfried Wilhelm Leibniz Prize program.
-P.Z. also acknowledges support by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, P.Z.).
+M.H.\ and P.Z.\ both acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, under grant agreements No.~853443 and No.~817482 (Pasquans), respectively.
+M.H.\ also acknowledges support by the Deutsche Forschungsgemeinschaft (DFG) via the Gottfried Wilhelm Leibniz Prize program.
+P.Z.\ also acknowledges support by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, P.Z.).